willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 correlated; a person's gaze when performing an action is directed towards the action.
-We compare the location of the attention map maximum (i.e. the most salient region) to the location of the operator's gaze to comparatively assess the different EBP methods over both network towers.
+We compare the location of the attention map maximum (i.e. the most salient region) to the location of the operator's gaze to comparatively assess the different EBP methods over both network streams.

 <##todo Get Michael Land reference from Dima>